ChThH/divine_liturgy_series/outline-orthodoxy-101.md

 ### Outline
 #### Lord, have mercy
-> This intercession is appropriate, since we should not ask for anything except for mercy, as we have neither boldness nor access to offer anything as our own...So, as sinners and condemned through sin we cannot, nor dare, say anything to our loving Master, except 'have mercy'"
+> This intercession is appropriate, since we should not ask for anything except for mercy, as we have neither boldness nor access to offer anything as our own...So, as sinners and condemned through sin we cannot, nor dare, say anything to our loving Master, except 'have mercy'.
 >
 > --- St Symeon of Thessalonica